August in the Vegie Patch + Greenhouse

 The asparagus patch in front of the stonewall – weeded then layered with chook house scrapings and loads of long grass.

 Prep your asparagus patch for a productive season by weeding it first, then spread a decent layer of homemade compost.
 If you don’t have enough, mix it with bought compost or vermicastings.
-A layer of seaweed is another option if you are seaside.
+A layer of seaweed on top is an awesome option if you are seaside.

-Top it all off with a generous mulch of whatever you can scrounge – this year I’m using long grass aka homemade hay.
+Top it all off with a generous mulch of whatever you can scrounge – sea wrack makes a well suited mulch, reminding asparagus of its seaside origins.
+This year I’m using long grass aka homemade hay.
 Don’t worry about blocking the asparagus, those spears are like little drills – they’ll easily pierce through.
-Sea wrack makes a well suited mulch, reminding asparagus of its seaside origins.

 Timing it right: tomatoes, peppers and aubergines from seed